Development Audit Brief

 - Check whether public peer transfer covers comment_thread, amendment, and

-8k_402 while keeping aaer_proxy as severity-tail status.
+8k_402 while keeping aaer_proxy as high-severity status.

 - Check whether aaer_proxy is skipped or status-only with